Skip to content

 ✅ 1.
 Send It to a NATA-Accredited Lab

-• Test your logger against traceable standards
+• Test your logger against nationally traceable thermal standards.

-• Provide an official calibration certificate
+• Provide a legally binding official calibration certificate.

-• Stamp the date and tolerance range
+• Stamp the date and clearly state the tolerance range.

-⏱ Turnaround: Usually 3–7 business days
+⏱ Turnaround: Usually 3–7 business days | 💵 Cost: Around $100–$200 depending on the device.

 ✅ 2.
 Do It Yourself (for Basic Checks)